*Spoiler Alert!* As of the posting of this blog, Thor has been out for a good three weeks so we aren't withholding any details in this post. Sorry.

 Special Effects

-The special effects for Thor were excellent.
+THE PONTIFICATOR: The special effects for Thor were excellent.
 I saw the movie in 3D and although I don’t think it took full advantage of all three dimensions, the movie looked visually incredible.
 I was ducking for cover during the Captain America preview when Cap threw his shield at me (and I suppose the whole audience, but I was too busy ducking) and I expected many such similar experiences when Thor threw his hammer.
 Oh well..maybe next time.

 ARTH VADER: I think I have been waiting since age eight to see THOR spin that hammer into a blinding wheel of churning meteorological frenzy, causing lightening bolts to fly.
 Or watch as he tosses trusty Mjollnir at a legion of oncoming baddies and seeing it plow through every jaw bone on the battlefield and then come screaming back to it's master, "if he be worthy."
 There is a certifiable cheese-ball effect moment in the movie; it was Thor flying in a storm.
 In one sequence he looks like an action figure held on a wire reminiscent of the super-8 movies I made when I made as a kid.